Frédéric Bourdillon: Israel (2017–present)

 On September 4, 2017, Bourdillon signed with the Israeli team Maccabi Haifa for the 2017–18 season.
 However, on February 4, 2018, Bourdillon was released by Haifa after appearing in 14 games.
 On February 12, 2018, Bourdillon signed with Hapoel Eilat for the rest of the season.
 That season, Bourdillon helped Eilat reach the 2018 Israeli League Playoffs, where they eventually lost to Hapoel Holon in the Quarterfinals.

 On June 28, 2018, Bourdillon signed a one-year contract extension with Eilat.
 On April 29, 2019, Bourdillon recorded a career-high 21 points, shooting 4-of-9 from three-point range, along with three rebounds and three steals in an 89–77 win over Ironi Nes Ziona.
 Bourdillon helped Eilat reach the 2019 Israeli League Final Four, where they eventually lost to Maccabi Tel Aviv in the Semifinals.

 On October 18, 2019, Bourdillon joined Maccabi Rishon LeZion, signing a two-month deal with an option to extend it for the rest of the season.

 On October 29, 2020, he signed with Hapoel Holon.

+On November 8, 2023, he signed a 2-month contract with Bnei Herzliya of the Israeli Basketball Premier League.